Austin Riley Preview, Player Props: Braves vs. Dodgers

 Austin Riley At The Plate

-- Riley has had an RBI in 51 games this year (38.3%), including 22 multi-RBI outings (16.5%).
-He has also driven in three or more of his team's runs in seven contests.
+- Riley has had an RBI in 52 games this year (38.8%), including 22 multi-RBI outings (16.4%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.